Coac/ingame-editor-ui/README.md

 The Hierarchy displays all GameObjects in the active Scene.

 - Update the GameObject list
+- Save all displayed GameObject in a text file
 - Expand a GameObject to show its children
 - Remove a GameObject
 - Inspect a GameObject